Connect your Postgres source to Bigeye.

 Restart your PostgreSQL server for the changes to take effect.

 For more details on modifying the pg_hba.conf file, consult the PostgreSQL documentation.

-Bigeye will now start loading and profiling your tables.
-It can take up to 24 hours for the profiling to complete and your autometrics/autothresholds to populate.
-You can now proceed to deploying autometrics in the Getting Started guide.
+After you've configured the source, Bigeye loads and profiles your tables.
+It can take up to 24 hours for the profiling to complete and your autometrics and autothresholds to populate.
+See how to deploy autometrics in the Getting Started guide.